Julius-Java/alx-low_level_programming/0x0B-malloc_free/README.md

 * 2-str_concat - function concatenates two string
 * 3-alloc_grid - function returns a pointer to a 2-dimensional array of integers
 * 4-free_grid - function frees a 2-dimensional gird previously created by the alloc_grid function
+* 100-argstostr - function concatenates all the arguments of the current program